semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 - False positives (`FP`) correspond to `todook`
 - False negatives (`FN`) correspond to `todoruleid`

-If you would like to avoid failing on TODOs you can specify `--test-ignore-todo`:
+To avoid failing on TODOs you can specify `--test-ignore-todo`:

 ```sh
 $ python -m semgrep --quiet --test --test-ignore-todo rules/